j3rryhu/Drivers-Fatigue-Detection/README.md

 $$ \frac{1}{M}\sum_{m=1}^{M}\sum_{n=1}^{N}\Big(\sum_{c=1}^{C}w_n^c\sum_{k=1}^K(1-cos\theta_n^k) \Big)\parallel d_n^m\parallel_2^2$$
 where K represents three axes of Euler angle, pitch, yaw, roll, C represents 6 types of attributes in the WFLW dataset, $w_c$ represents the weight determined by the reciprocal of the fraction of samples with attribute c in the total dataset.

+## 7. Acknowledgement
+The idea of new loss functions comes from the paper [PFLD: A Practical Facial Landmark Detector](https://arxiv.org/abs/1902.10859)